Akash-Peace/REACT-CHART-GENERATIVE-AI/README.md

 * Performed prompt engineering to achieve accurate results, optimizing and refining prompts to minimize token usage and reduce billable costs in enterprise setups.
 * Seperated system prompts to sequentially process each analysis based on intermediate outputs.
 * Configured CORS to enable secure Cross-Origin Resource Sharing.
+* Deployed and hosted the backend server on Vercel.

 ## Advancements in Multimedia Processing